Michigan Learner’s Permit: A First-Time Teen Driver Guide

 Applying for a Michigan Driver’s Permit

-At the SOS office and accompanied with a parent, you must provide:
+At the SOS office and accompanied by a parent, you must provide the following:

 - Proof of identity (birth certificate, school ID)